 Instead, I have to suffer through, smiling and spewing out niceties to people I would sooner feed to ravenous wolves than speak to.
 Although, my talent has led to much of the success.
 I'd give it up, without a fraction of a thought, in a breath, for a single minute with...

 "What?"
 I replied exasperated.

-I meandered my way through the large airport, the thoughts pummeled me as I arrived at baggage claim.
-Except for people's thoughts that I actually managed to tune into rather than away from, hearing them as for as long as I had, it was nothing butwhite noise anymore.
+I meandered my way through the large airport, while the thoughts pummeled me as I arrived at baggage claim.
+Except for people's thoughts that I actually managed to tune into rather than away from, it was nothing, but white noise anymore.
 Just as I bent over to grab my exceptionally large suitcase from making yet another round on the overcrowded carousel, the most familiar thoughts I have ever known registered.

 I turned quickly dropping the luggage and stooped over to embrace her.
 She was still as fiery as I remember her.
-Her cropped hair and petite features were a settling sight, and I have felt anything but lately.
-"Welcome home" she whispered.
+Her cropped hair and petite features were a settling sight.

 I was confused by her words.
-I was coming here from New York to relax and unwind my overworked brain from my last promotional tour and had no intention of taking up permeant residence.
-In fact, I had been quite content at the thought of residing at the Four Seasons Maui for my extended vacation.
+I'd arrived from New York to relax and unwind my overworked brain from my last promotional tour.
+The constant stops were grueling and air travel was my least favorite mode of transport.
+I wasn't taking up permanent residence there.
+In fact, I was quite content at the thought of residing at the Four Seasons Maui for my extended vacation.
 However, Alice had begged me to stay with her family in Seattle instead, citing that my nephew Nate would be 'crushed' if I didn't.
-Alice was indecently good at laying on a guilt trip, which I had literally and figuratively packed my bags for.
+Alice was indecently good at laying on a guilt trip.
+Therefore, I literally and figuratively packed my bags for it.

-It wasn't as if my reoccurring torture was going to suddenly cease because I was more tan than a bronzed god, lazily sipping Mai Thais, and gazing out at the Pacific.
+My reoccurring torture wasn't suddenly going to cease because I was more tan than a bronze god, lazily sipping on Mai Thais gazing out at the Pacific.
 The visions would play on no matter where I was.
 They were an all consuming punishment from which I was not permitted to escape.